ZTC for Faculty

 • Make content accessible for students with visual impairments.

-If you are ready to take the next step and create your own OER, contact the ZTC Team.
+If you are ready to take the next step and create your own OER remix, contact the ZTC Team.

 Do-It-Yourself

-• Email the website address of the OER or ZTC materials to your students.
+• Email the website addresses of the ZTC materials to your students.

-• Share your ZTC or OER materials for Skyline Library Reserves
+• Share your ZTC or LTC materials for Cañada Library Reserves